 Hydrogen and fuel cell technology has a range of applications and benefits for London – it is an efficient, green, and resilient source of energy, and also offers a viable and attractive option for fuelling London’s growth.
 The advantage of using hydrogen as an energy carrier is that there are no harmful emissions, and water is the only by-product – this presents a very attractive option for being a key part in ensuring better air quality in London.

 To learn more about the technology we have compiled some of the most commonly asked questions around hydrogen and fuel cells.

-Hydrogen is a chemical element making up 75% of the mass of the entire universe but is rarely in a naturally free state.
+Hydrogen is the most abundant element ( roughly 75% ) in the universe .
+Hydrogen is rarely in a naturally free state.
 Rather, it is bonded to other elements.
 For example, when combined with oxygen, it forms water – H2

 Hydrogen gas is colourless, odourless, tasteless and non-toxic.
 Hydrogen when burnt releases heat.
 Alternatively hydrogen can be reacted with oxygen electrochemically in a fuel cell to produce heat as well as electricity.
 Hydrogen can be used as an energy vector, as a way to move, covert and store energy.
 It is potentially one of the most flexible and broadly applicable energy vectors available.
 It could have a role in almost every part of the UK energy system, and if hydrogen is produced in a low carbon way it can be used to decarbonise any sector it penetrates.